-Environment, social justice, economy – it’s become clear that our dominant systems are broken.
+Environment, social justice, economy – it’s becoming clear that our dominant systems are broken.
 In her 3-month DCFA Fellowship, Singapore-based urbanist Sarah Ichioka dives deeper into the possibilities for systemic change.
 What promising alternative systems and regenerative practices are already emerging around the world?
 And who are taking the first steps towards these essential changes?

-In this first part of the Designing Cities for All: RE-generation programme’s series Regenerative Design, we untangle various knowledge systems from diverse perspectives, together with DCFA Fellow Sarah Ichioka, designers, professionals, students, storytellers, policymakers and other experts from many different disciplines.
+In this first part of the Designing Cities for All: RE-generation programme’s series Regenerative Design , we untangle various knowledge systems from diverse perspectives, together with DCFA Fellow Sarah Ichioka , designers, professionals, students, storytellers, policymakers and other experts from many different disciplines.
 Where are collective actions most needed and where might they have the most impact?

 You can attend this event physically or online.
 When making your reservation, choose between a physical spot or an online reservation.